jimmycleuren/fireping/docs/docs/dashboard_guide.md

 Will be shown when you're logged in, clicking this will log you out.

 ## Search
-Here you can search for Domains and devices.
+The search bar which can be used to search for domains and devices.